-This article is regarding Photo Editing Apps For Mac that you can use in 2021.
+This article is regarding Photo Editing Apps For Mac that you can use.
 While the stock Photos app on Mac includes a few photo editing tools, it is not intended to be a replacement for a powerful and professional photo editing app.
 Instead, if you want to improve the quality of your photos, you should start looking into third-party photo editors that provide more features and control.

 I understand that extensive photo editing is not for everyone because most people do not want to spend hours editing their photographs.
 That, however, is the beauty of having options.
 You can use a photo editing app that is as intensive or as automatic as you want.
 You can even get photo editing apps for Mac that can enhance your photos with a single click.
 I’ve tested and compiled a list of the 16 best photo editing apps for Mac to assist you on your photo editing journey.